-AssessmentIn education, the term assessment refers to the wide variety of methods or tools that educators use to evaluate, measure, and document the academic readiness, learning progress, skill... in artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined..., craftCraft can be designed as intelligent making.
+AssessmentIn education, the term assessment refers to the wide variety of methods or tools that educators use to evaluate, measure, and document the academic readiness, learning progress, skill acquisition, or educational needs of students. in artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media., craftCraft can be designed as intelligent making.
 It is technically, materially and culturally informed.
-Craft is the designing and hand making of individual objects and... and designDesign shapes ideas to become practical solutions and propositions for customers and users.
+Craft is the designing and hand making of individual objects and artefacts, encouraging the development of intellectual, creative and practical skills, visual sensitivity and a working knowledge of tools, materials and systems.
+More about craft can be found here, and designDesign shapes ideas to become practical solutions and propositions for customers and users.
 Design is all around us, everything man made has been designed.
-The... has two principal functions in the support of marking, reporting and feedback.
+The majority of designers work in teams, following a design brief and a process towards realising a commercially driven product, building, system or service enables teachers and their pupils to consider, record, and enhance all aspects of pupils’ learning and achievement.

 Types of Assessment